|

 be fine anyway.

-al gone and instead of that there is only sand and rocks and sometimes
+instead of that there is only sand and rocks and sometimes a little

-a little glacier river running through little valleys far below.
-In
+glacier river running through little valleys far below.
+In Lobuje I met

-Lobuje I met Bob the "always stoned" englishman.
-He was quiet funny
+Bob the "always stoned" englishman.
+He was quiet funny actually and a

-actually and a smoker too, so we became friends right away.
-He was
+smoker too, so we became friends right away.
+He was travelling with a

-travelling with a rather international orientated mess of hippies.
-A
+rather international orientated mess of hippies.
+A few americans just

-few americans just joined their group and even after 1 day of walking
+joined their group and even after 1 day of walking together they were

-is still working on it now.
-After a quiet night in a bunk I left the
+on it now.
+After a quiet night in a bunk I left the next morning early

-Christopher. (he took just about everything, laptop, digital camera,
+took just about everything, laptop, digital camera, digital video,

-digital video, tent, food but forgot to bring his fitness so other
+tent, food but forgot to bring his fitness so other people were

 | |